Blackwidow-sudo/marsRover-photoInspector/README.md

 # marsRover-photoInspector
 A simple WebApp to view Photos from NASA's Mars-Rovers

-Based on native Web-Components and a Wrapper on top of the NASA-API for Photos from Mars-Rovers.
+Based on native Web-Components and a Wrapper on top of the Marsrover Photo API from NASA.